audreydiez/audreydiez/README.md

 ** My Business Card **

-> 💼 Open to work (Freelancing, missions or long-term)
+> 💼 Open to work (Freelancing, missions or long-term) - Love to teach !
  >
 > 📜 Remote working girl ! (also love to meet my coworkers IRL 😊)
  >